His father-in-law, Donald Phinney Gregg,

 EurekAlert!, a service of AAAS, Mar.
 4, 2008.)

-Except it just so happens that for benzo[a]pyrene, which is one of
+Except it just so happens that for benzo[a]pyrene, which is

 the common polycyclic hydrocarbons produced by combustion, "[T]he food